top of page

 Talk to your school's career center.
 Your school's career center can help you find a part-time job.
 They may have a list of part-time jobs that are available on campus, or they can help you with your resume and cover letter.

-If you're struggling to manage your finances, don't be afraid to ask for help.
+If you're struggling to manage your finances, don't be afraid to ask for help, we've all been there.
 There are a number of resources available to help college students with their finances, including:

 Your school's financial aid office.
 Your school's financial aid office can help you with everything from filling out the FAFSA to applying for scholarships.